MehmetAzizYirik/MAYGEN/README.md

 ## Introduction

 MAYGEN is an open source chemical structure generator based on the orderly graph generation method.
 The principles of this method were outlined in the works by Grund et al. [1].
 The theoretical basis and the outlines of the functions can be found in [1,2].
+The pre-print of MAYGEN article is published in [ChemRxiv](https://bit.ly/3xwpzO7).
 MAYGEN takes a molecular formula (such as C<sub>10</sub>H<sub>16</sub>O) as input and generates all constitutional isomers of this formula, i. e. all non-isomorphic molecules that can be constructed with the set of atoms in the input formula.
 For the case of C<sub>10</sub>H<sub>16</sub>O, for example, there are 452,458 non-identical molecules.
 Here are 12 out of those.

 ![Twelve out of 400k+ isomers of C10H16O](/resources/C10H16O.png)